China's Countermeasures Against Japan: The Dual Impact of Dual-Use Item Controls and Anti-Dumping Investigations

 .
 Trigger: Japanese Politicians' Remarks on Taiwan and Tendency for Military Adventurism

-Japanese politicians have recently made a series of inappropriate remarks regarding the Taiwan issue in public, claiming that "a contingency for Taiwan is a contingency for Japan" and even hinting at possible "military intervention."
+Japanese politicians have recently made a series of inappropriate remarks in public regarding the Taiwan issue, claiming that a contingency for Taiwan is a contingency for Japan, and even hinting at possible military intervention.
 This move not only crosses China's red line but is also rare in Japan's history.
-What is even more alarming is that Japan has not retracted these erroneous statements.
-Instead, it has intensified its efforts to expand military capabilities, revise its pacifist constitution, continuously accelerate militarization, and repeatedly breach the bottom line of its "Peace Constitution."
-Japanese politicians have recently made a series of inappropriate remarks regarding the Taiwan issue in public, claiming that "a contingency for Taiwan is a contingency for Japan" and even hinting at possible "military intervention."
-This move not only crosses China's red line but is also rare in Japan's history.
-What is even more alarming is that Japan has not retracted these erroneous statements.
-Instead, it has intensified its efforts to expand military capabilities, revise its pacifist constitution, continuously accelerate militarization, and repeatedly breach the bottom line of its "Peace Constitution."
+More alarmingly, Japan has not retracted these erroneous statements.
+Instead, it has intensified its efforts to expand military capabilities, revise the pacifist constitution, continuously accelerate militarization, and repeatedly breach the limits of its peace constitution.

-On [Date], Japanese Prime Minister Takashi Sō made a clear statement at the New Year press conference, expressing his goal to revise the three security documents within the year and continue advancing related discussions.
-At the same time, he stated, "Japan is willing to maintain open dialogue with China."
-However, there is widespread skepticism in the international community regarding this "dialogue" posture.
-Some commentators have pointed out that its essence is a strategy to unilaterally force China to tacitly accept Japan's intervention in Taiwan Strait affairs.
-Additionally, on [Date] (a sensitive date), Takashi Sō had previously announced a so-called "concession" posture of "not visiting the Yasukuni Shrine."
-However, on [Date], he still visited the Shinto shrine in an official capacity, further highlighting his ambiguity and opportunism on historical issues and his stance toward China.
+On January 5, 2026, Japanese Prime Minister Takashi Hayashi clearly stated at the New Year's press conference that the government aims to revise the three security documents within the year and will continue to advance related discussions.
+He also expressed Japan's willingness to maintain open dialogue with China.
+However, there is widespread skepticism toward this gesture of dialogue.
+Some commentators point out that its essence is a strategy to unilaterally force China to tacitly accept Japan's involvement in Taiwan Strait affairs.
+Furthermore, on December 26, 2025 (a sensitive date), Takashi Hayashi announced a so-called concession by stating he would not visit the Yasukuni Shrine.
+Yet, on January 5, 2026, he still visited a major Shinto shrine in an official capacity, further highlighting the ambiguity and opportunism in his stance on historical issues and toward China.

 .
 China's Preemptive Warnings and Determination to Counteract

-In fact, China has repeatedly reminded Japan on multiple occasions that its statements regarding Taiwan have crossed a red line, urging Japan to correct its erroneous stance.
-However, Japan not only refused to concede or respond but continued to escalate its provocative actions, promoting constitutional amendments and increasing military spending.
-Against this backdrop, China swiftly implemented stringent export control measures on January 6, 2026, explicitly stating that "they will take effect immediately upon issuance," without granting Japan any buffer period, fully demonstrating China's firm resolve to safeguard its core interests.
-In fact, China has repeatedly reminded Japan on multiple occasions that its statements regarding Taiwan have crossed a red line, urging Japan to correct its erroneous stance.
-However, Japan not only refused to concede or respond but continued to escalate its provocative actions, promoting constitutional amendments and increasing military spending.
-Against this backdrop, China swiftly implemented stringent export control measures on January 6, 2026, explicitly stating that "they will take effect immediately upon issuance," without granting Japan any buffer period, fully demonstrating China's firm resolve to safeguard its core interests.
+In fact, China has repeatedly reminded Japan on multiple occasions that its remarks regarding Taiwan have crossed a red line, demanding that Japan correct its erroneous stance.
+However, Japan not only failed to make concessions or respond but has continued to escalate provocations, promoting constitutional amendments and increasing military spending.
+Against this backdrop, on January 6, 2026, China swiftly implemented stringent export control measures, explicitly stating that they would take effect immediately upon issuance, without granting Japan any buffer period.
+This fully demonstrates China's firm determination to safeguard its core interests.

 .
 In-depth Consideration: Maintaining Regional Stability and Gaining Strategic Initiative

-From a deeper perspective, Japan has frequently engaged in "small maneuvers" with the United States in the Taiwan Strait and the South China Sea in recent years, continuously provoking China's core interests and seriously threatening regional peace and stability.
-China's implementation of export controls has clear strategic intentions: on one hand, Japan's high-end manufacturing and defense industries heavily rely on critical raw materials such as rare earths from China, allowing China to firmly maintain the initiative through export controls; on the other hand, this move serves as both a direct countermeasure to Japan's increasingly aggressive stance and a strong warning to other countries globally attempting to impose technological blockades.
+From a deeper logical perspective, Japan has frequently engaged in minor maneuvers with the United States in the Taiwan Strait and the South China Sea in recent years, continuously provoking China's core interests and seriously threatening regional peace and stability.
+China's implementation of export controls has clear strategic intentions: on one hand, Japan's high-end manufacturing and defense industries heavily rely on critical raw materials such as rare earths from China.
+Through export controls, China can firmly keep the initiative in its own hands.
+On the other hand, this move serves both as a direct countermeasure against Japan's increasingly radical stance and as a powerful warning to other countries globally that attempt to impose technological blockades.

 II.
 Detailed Explanation of Control Measures: A Comprehensive "Precision Strike" System